UBC-MDS/DSCI-532_2025_3_QuantaTrack/reports/m1_proposal.md

 The financial markets are evolving rapidly, and investors face the challenge of making informed decisions amid a sea of complex data.
 QuantaTrack was developed to address this need, providing a user-friendly dashboard designed for tracking and analyzing the NASDAQ100.
 The platform aims to simplify market analysis by offering investors access to key performance metrics and trends, all in one place.
 QuantaTrack’s purpose is to streamline complex data and make it actionable, helping users stay informed and confident in their investment decisions.

 QuantaTrack is built to serve both seasoned investors and those new to the market, providing a straightforward interface for monitoring market shifts, spotting emerging trends, and assessing stock performance.
 By combining advanced analytics with easy-to-understand visuals, QuantaTrack helps users track their portfolio, anticipate market movements, and adapt their strategies in real-time.
+The purpose of QuantaTrack is to bridge the gap between technical complexity and practical usability, ensuring that users can quickly access the information they need.
 In an environment where quick, informed decisions are critical, QuantaTrack aims to be the go-to platform for investors seeking reliable insights on the NASDAQ100.

 ## 2. Description of the data